canyilu/LibADMM-toolbox/readme.txt

 4. image: image used for testing solvers.

 Besides the subfolders, we also provide four functions, "test_sparse_models.m", "test_lowrankmatrix_models.m", "test_tensor_completion.m" and "test_tensor_rpca.m" which provide the examples for all the solvers implemented in this package.

-You are also suggested to read the manual at https://github.com/canyilu/LibADMM.

 For any problems, please contact Canyi Lu (canyilu@gmail.com).